PiyushCodess/employee-productivity-tracker/README.md

 A beginner-friendly Python + SQL + Streamlit web application to manage and monitor employee attendance and task productivity.

-This project is ideal for learning how to combine **Python scripting**, **SQLite database**, and **Streamlit frontend** for automation and data reporting — a perfect fit for roles involving AI & Automation.
+This project is ideal for learning how to combine Python scripting, SQLite database, and Streamlit frontend for automation and data reporting — a perfect fit for roles involving AI and automation.

 ---